Foundation for Individual Rights and Expression: Campus speech

 FIRE rates colleges with a red, yellow, or green light based on its assessments of speech restrictions, with a red light meaning that a college policy "both clearly and substantially restricts freedom of speech."
+Since 2006, the group has rated hundreds of public and private higher education institutions.
 FIRE's percentage of colleges with "red light" speech codes increased in 2022 for the first time in 15 years.
-In 2007, Jon B. Gould, an author and George Mason University faculty member, criticized FIRE's rating methods, arguing that FIRE had exaggerated the prevalence of unconstitutional speech codes.
+In 2025, 73 of the 490 surveyed colleges and universities received a “green light” rating—the highest share since 2012—while nearly 15 percent fell into the “red light” category, promoting policies that FIRE says “clearly and substantially restrict free speech.”
+FIRE also gives colleges that do not promise their students free speech rights a "warning" rating.
+In 2007, George Mason University faculty member Jon Gould criticized FIRE's rating methods, arguing that FIRE had exaggerated the prevalence of unconstitutional speech codes.

-FIRE has challenged "free speech zones" on college campuses, claiming they are unconstitutional restrictions on First Amendment rights.
+In 2020, FIRE partnered with College Pulse and RealClearEducation to release the College Free Speech Rankings, a comparison of student free-speech environments at America's top college campuses.
+The rankings incorporate FIRE's speech code ratings, but also include surveys of students at the ranked schools.
+In their 2025 rankings, FIRE and College Pulse ranked more than 250 schools and surveyed over 58,000 students, with the University of Virginia achieving the top ranking and Harvard University ranking last.
+Bill Maher, Elon Musk, and other commentators have praised FIRE’s research.
+FIRE has challenged free speech zones on college campuses, claiming they are unconstitutional restrictions on First Amendment rights.
 The organization has provided legal support to students contesting free speech zones, while also supporting legislation to eliminate such zones.
 In his book Speech Out of Doors: Preserving First Amendment Liberties in Public Places (Cambridge University Press, 2008), law professor Timothy Zick wrote "in large part due to [FIRE's] litigation and other advocacy efforts, campus expressive zoning policies have been highlighted, altered, and in a number of cases repealed."

+During campus protests over the Gaza war, FIRE representatives have said that colleges and universities can enact "reasonable time, place, and manner" restrictions but they must be applied in "a content viewpoint neutral manner."
+In 2020, FIRE created a database to monitor free speech controversies that developed at two- and four-year nonprofit institutions.
+Between 2020 and 2024, the group tracked over 1,000 efforts to punish students for their speech, finding that speech-related investigations and punishments from administrators and government officials accelerated at an unprecedented rate during that period.

+Social media censorship

+FIRE opposes efforts by the government to pressure private social media companies to censor speech on their platforms.
+The group argues that "efforts to 'jawbone' private platforms into granting government officials a role in decisions about content moderation must fail."
+FIRE chief counsel Robert Corn-Revere called a federal judge's 2023 order blocking the government from pressuring social media companies to censor "a win for the First Amendment."